 - If making by hand, transfer the dry ingredients to a large bowl.
 Add the wet ingredients and mix with a fork until it becomes a shaggy mass.
 Continue as instructed below.

-- Add the chocolate and cherries.
+- Add ½ cup semisweet chocolate and ½ cup pitted, quartered cherries.
 Lightly mix with a fork to distribute.
 The cherries will lightly stain the mixture.

 - Dump the dough onto the lightly floured work surface and fold it over itself a few times, enough to gather it all together but without kneading.
 Don't overwork it.
 It will be irregular and dry in spots.